 The University of Wisconsin System Board of Regents has granted its approval to offer a 12-course,

 36-credit online master’s degree in the increasingly competitive field of health and wellness management.

 Since their introduction in the 1970s, the key promise of employee wellness programs has been that they help employers blunt the rising cost of health care, but do they really help organizations manage health expenses and provide the ROI that chief executives demand?

-The UW Board of Regents on Friday gave the go-ahead to plan for two new collaborative online degrees, pending approval by the Higher Learning Commission.
+On Friday, the UW Board of Regents gave the go-ahead to plan for two new collaborative online degrees, pending approval by the Higher Learning Commission.

-Students across Wisconsin can now earn a bachelor of science degree in health and wellness management from the comfort of their own home.
-The new online bachelor’s degree completion program was developed by UW-Extension in collaboration with UW-Stevens Point’s School of Health Promotion and Human Development (HPHD), UW-La Crosse, UW-River Falls and UW-Superior.
+Students across Wisconsin can now earn a Bachelor of Science in Health and Wellness Management from the comfort of their own home.
+The new online bachelor’s degree completion program was developed by UW-Extension in collaboration with UW-Stevens Point, UW-La Crosse, UW-River Falls, and UW-Superior.

 Especially in the United States, stress in people’s lives often leads to health problems down the road.
 According to the American Psychological Association, 70 percent of Americans say that work is the leading factor of stress in their day-to-day lives.